theMompfdie/theMompfdie/README.md

 # 👋 Hi, I'm Raimund Pließnig – also known as *The Mompfdie*

 Welcome to my GitHub profile.
-I'm an experienced systems engineer and security-focused automation developer based in Austria 🇦🇹.
+I'm an experienced systems architect and security-focused automation developer based in Austria 🇦🇹.
 I work professionally at A1 Telekom Austria and also maintain a structured **HomeLab environment**, where I develop and test enterprise-grade solutions for:

 - Microsoft Public Key Infrastructure (PKI)